George Walton: Death and legacy

 During his second term as governor, he built Meadow Garden, a cottage constructed on confiscated Tory land outside of Augusta, where he died.
 He was survived by his wife Dorothy, née Camber, whom he had married in 1775, and one of his two sons.
 He was initially buried at Rosney, home of his nephew Robert Watkins; he was re-interred in 1848 beneath the Signers Monument in front of the courthouse on Greene Street in Augusta.
-Even though Walton was from Georgia and Virginia, he did not own slaves.
+Even though Walton was from Georgia and Virginia, he did not own slaves and often advocated against slavery.

 Walton County, Georgia, is named for him.
 There are also at least two schools that bear his name: George Walton Comprehensive High School in Marietta, Georgia, and George Walton Academy, a private school in Monroe, Georgia.

 His son George Walton, Jr., was the first secretary of the Territory of Florida.
 He was also the first civilian to serve in the role of governor of the territory, being named as acting governor until the arrival of William Duval.
 Walton County, Florida, is named for him.
 His granddaughter, Octavia Walton Le Vert, was a noted socialite and author.
 His great nephew Thomas George Walton built Creekside near Morganton, North Carolina.